Spoilers follow for the adventure from the article “Filthy Peasants” from MCDM’s Arcadia issue 9…

 “Guess we know where the missing livestock went,” said Bruna.

-Wulf tried to use the ring he’d found and studied while resting to cast a spell of animal friendship on one of the goats, but it just bleated disdainfully and shook its bearded head, then turned the retreated to the back of the cave.
+Wulf tried to use the ring he’d found and studied while resting to cast a spell of animal friendship on one of the goats, but it just bleated disdainfully and shook its bearded head, then turned and retreated to the back of the cave.

 They returned from that branch and took the last tunnel South, finding themselves in another chamber with a large iron cage, secured by a bent metal bar.
 Three winged mosquito-like creatures banged at the bars, sucking blood from the three people held within.